LTW-GCR-CSOC/csoc-installation-scripts/amazon-deploy/canary/vagrant/README.md

  * Add Vagrant configuration for VPC, Security Policy, iGW, and Elastic IP, look at Metron Ansible playbook for associated example tasks

 ## Installation

+### AWS and Vagrant Dependencies
+You will need an AWS account.

+You will need Vagrant with AWS provider plug-in configured.
 ### Honeypots.sh Prep
 See [GCR Configuration](https://github.com/LTW-GCR-CSOC/csoc-installation-scripts) for details related to honeypots.sh configuration.